rssh/dotty-cps-async/_sources/HighOrderFunctions.rst.txt

 Dotty-cps-async supports the automatic transformation of high-order functions,  where the lambda expression argument contains ``await``.

-For example, let us have a list of remote servers and fetch some data from each of them.
+For example, let us have a list of remote servers and fetch some data from them.
 Assume  that our http client provides the next interface:

 .. code-block:: scala